 Furthermore we decded to end this leg at March 4th ahead of schedule and to return to Germany not risking lockdown in Malaysia or being quarantined at home.

-We parked our truck at a friends warehouse in Port Kuala together with 10 other stranded vehicles, prepared it for shipping and said Good Bye to everybody.
+We parked our truck at a friends warehouse together with 10 other stranded vehicles, prepared it for shipping and said Good Bye to Malaysia.